Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/listen.md

 }
 ```

-A `killAudio` command can be sent by the WebSocket server to stop the playback of audio that was started via a previous `playAudio` command:
+A `killAudio` verb can be sent by the WebSocket server to stop the playback of audio that was started via a previous `playAudio` verb:

 ```json
 {